-Find out more about our opposition services and why Mewburn Ellis are Europe's number one choice.
+Find out more about our opposition services and why Mewburn Ellis is Europe's number one choice.
 You can also find out about the Most Opposed Patents of 2021 from our latest research and read lots more in our opposition blogs.

 A European patent may be opposed once it is granted.
 The opposition is handled by the European Patent Office (EPO) and so is a central procedure effective for all designated countries, i.e. the EPO opposition procedure is separate and in addition to national invalidity/revocation procedures.